lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 ## Unified Identity Architecture

-For detailed information on the unified identity product architecture, including the complete end-to-end flow, attestation mechanisms, and component interactions, see:
+For detailed information on the unified identity architecture, including the complete end-to-end flow, attestation mechanisms, and component interactions, see:

 **[README-arch-sovereign-unified-identity.md](README-arch-sovereign-unified-identity.md)**